Which companies deal with UK prize promotions?

 What to expect if you win on the radio

 If you win a prize live on the radio, you will usually hang up after you’ve done your bit on air – although sometimes a producer may come back onto the line to congratulate you.
 Someone from the main radio station office will then call you back to confirm your contact details – it could be the same day, or it could be the following week.
-These details will then be passed on to a prize fulfilment agency (usually Element or NDL, see below) who will email you with details of your prize.
+If you win on Global Radio, you may be texted or emailed a link to complete your details, rather than receiving a phone call.
+Your details will then be passed on to a prize fulfilment agency (usually Element, Prizeshark or NDL, see below) who will email you with details of your prize.

 Agencies that deal with prize winners